 From Building Salt Lake:

-Read Building Salt Lake's article "After years of delay, the Book Cliffs Lodge Apartments appear back on track in Ballpark," featuring the Housing Authority of Salt Lake City.
+Read Building Salt Lake's article "New mixed-income apartment building nearing completion on site of former motel in Liberty Wells," featuring the Housing Authority of Salt Lake City.